-If you are appealing because your PCA hours were reduced, get copies of your previous PCA assessments.
+If you are appealing because your PCA hours were reduced, get copies of your PCA assessments you had before.
 If you have a health plan, ask the health plan for the old assessments.
 You can also ask your PCA agency for them or the county.